relaxnow/stoplight/README.md

 curl -d "github_token=your-github-token" https://api.travis-ci.com/auth/github
 ```

-- use the token from the response as the value for "access_token" in your servers.yml file
+- Use the token from the response as the value for "access_token" in your servers.yml file.

 Contributing
 ------------